falexwolf/falexwolf.me/research.md

 [Scanpy](https://scanpy.readthedocs.io) [[P23](/publications#P23)] is a toolkit for analyzing single-cell gene expression data.
 Together with [anndata](http://anndata.readthedocs.org/) [[P33](/publications#P33)], it has become widely used and led to an ecosystem of tools, with >700k downloads and >600 dependent repositories.
 In 2019, it got featured within the first cycle of [Essential Open Source Software for Science](https://chanzuckerberg.com/newsroom/chan-zuckerberg-initiative-awards-5-million-for-open-source-software-projects-essential-to-science/) by CZI among [32 projects](https://chanzuckerberg.com/eoss/proposals/), alongside giants such as numpy, pandas, scikit-learn, matplotlib, and others.

-To sustain the project long-term and further professionalize development, we started [scverse](https://scverse.org) with other community members: a consortium for foundational tools for omics data in the life sciences.
+To sustain the project long-term and further professionalize development, we started [scverse](https://scverse.org) with other community members in early 2022.

 {P33}